 Why should I plan for business disruptions?

 A disaster can strike any organisation, large or small.
-It can arrive in the shape of storm, flood, fire, a terrorist bomb, action by pressure groups, or product contamination.
+It can arrive in the shape of a storm, flood, fire, a terrorist bomb, action by pressure groups, or product contamination.

 Around half of all businesses experiencing a disaster with no effective plans for recovery fail within the following 12 months.
 Assess how prepared your business is in our online Business Preparedness Tool or download our Business Preparedness Checklist.